aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 Typically, the user has 10 tries to guess the right pieces and sequence.
 After each guess, the user will be told the number of correctly placed pieces, and misplaced pieces.
 In this implementation, the user can enter a secret and/or the maximum number of tries.

 The game can be played through a command line interface (locally), or through a Docker container (requires Docker Desktop).
+* Once the game starts, database connection messages will display
+* Once the game ends, a game save message should display
+* Refer to the screen captures
+* Once the game starts, the user will be prompted to enter a name
+* The user will be told which round (starting at 0), and remaining rounds
+* Each guess must be 4 digits 0 - 7.
+There will be 10 chances to guess the code.

 ## To run